-The shell is approximately 116 years old.
-Years of salt water operation and chlorine have allowed sodium chlorides to penetrate the concrete and breakdown the structure.
-Additionally flood and storm events have surely contributed to structural deterioration.
+The shell is approximately 45 years old, which is a normal end of lifespan for a facility such as this.
+Because of the site grading and location adjacent to salt water bay, years of salt water operation and chlorine have allowed sodium chlorides to penetrate the concrete and breakdown the structure.
+Additionally, flood and storm events have surely contributed to structural deterioration and subbase erosion.